 ORGANIC CHEMISTRY

-Dr. O'Malley, 2023-2024
+Dr. O'Malley, 2024-2025

 Welcome to Orgo!
 This class simulates a college level organic chemistry course.
 We will learn about molecular structure, conformational analysis, stereochemistry, reaction mechanisms, and how chemists use synthesis to make useful substances, such as Gilead, Inc's synthesis of the anti-viral drug Remdesivir.
 Organic chemistry is challenging and rewarding.
+It is highly recommended that students have at least a 94 in their first semester of sophomore chemistry.
+Did you struggle in introductory chemistry?
+Fear not: Organic is very different, and may be just the thing for you.

 The lowest grade in this category will be dropped.